mroughan/SurrealNumbers.jl/README.md

 Let's start off with some small examples of using the package.
-After installing the package we can create basic surreals using (i) the constructor, (ii) conversion from another real number, or a couple of special functions, e.g., `zero` and `one`.
+After installing the package we can create basic surreals using (i) the constructor, (ii) conversion from another real number, or (iii) a couple of special functions, e.g., `zero` and `one`.
 There are two constructors, one includes an extra string we'll call the *shorthand* for the surreal.
 It's use in printing out numbers.
 The second constructor, and